- Title

 - Curatorial Notes

-Iznik pottery, one of the most renowned and influential arts of the Ottoman period, began to be commissioned for the European market by the 1570s.
-Table service could include European coats of arms, while there is a group of pierced flower vases, each of which bears a distinctive black insignia on its base in the form of a long-stemmed cross intersected by the capital letter "S." Similar marks occur on maiolica apothecary jars, suggesting that the flowerpots were perhaps made for an Italian customer; more specifically, this device has been related to the SP monogram of Stefano and Piero di Filippo, who had a maiolica factory at Cafaggiolo.
+Ceramics made in Iznik, in western Turkey, represent one of the most renowned and influential arts of the Ottoman period.
+The Iznik kilns, about 85 miles southeast of the capital, Istanbul, manufactured tableware from the late fifteenth century onward.
+Iznik pottery began to be commissioned for the European market by the 1570s.
+Table service could include European coats of arms, while there is a small group of pierced flower vases to which this vase belongs, each of which bears a distinctive black insignia on its base in the form of a long-stemmed cross intersected by the capital letter “S.” Similar marks occur on Italian-made maiolica apothecary jars (albarellos), suggesting that the flowerpots were produced for an Italian customer; more specifically, this device has been related to the SP monogram of Stefano and Piero di Filippo, who had a maiolica factory at Cafaggiolo, in Tuscany.